 Here is an example of the method:

-Five-Mic Techniques - Using Duplicate Tom Mic Tracks for Cymbals for Small Venue Recordings
+How to Record Drums with Five Drum Mic Techniques - Using Duplicate Tom Mic Tracks for Cymbals for Small Venue Recordings

 Five mic kits usually come with mics for the shells only.
 Companies forgo the need for overheads for small venues since cymbals are already loud on their own.
 However if you chance upon a live recording with just the shell mics, you can still come up with an overhead mic track for your mix.

 What you can do is to duplicate the rack and floor tom mics and apply a high pass filter (low cut) up to 2khz, removing all the low frequencies from the duplicates. the important part here is to hard pan them left and right and not to apply any compression to preserve the bleed of the cymbals to the tom mics.
 To process the tom mics then, you need to apply a high cut on the original tom tracks (so as not to conflict with our "cymbal" tracks).
 Put the high cut LAST in the chain after all your processing.
-This results in a faux-overhead (or what I like to call Faux-verheads) from 5 mic setups as can be heard on this recording I did a few years ago of a live band.
+This results in a faux-overhead (or what I like to call Faux-verheads) from 5 drum mic setups as can be heard on this recording I did a few years ago of a live band.
 While there is an overhead mic on the stage, due to a faulty cable or if it got damaged during the band's performance, no signal went through to the recorder I was using so I came to mixing, I had to get creative.
 It doesn't sound as brilliant as dedicated cymbal mics but they do an adequate job.
 Just be sure to check your phase.

 This is what most people would recognize as "standard" with a Kick, Snare, Rack 1, Rack 2 (optional), Floor Tom, and two Overhead Mics.
 Most recording studios have this set up as a basic starting point.